YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario07/README.md

 - exclude the _schedule.yaml_ file

 In the current version, the Astra Connector will automatically create a CR for the object store (AppVault) once the first application CR is present.
 That is why the _schedule.yaml_ is excluded from the current process.
+An alternative would be to create your own **AppVault**, which is totally fine also.

 ```bash
 $ rke1